Search: Advanced search

 Cable Matters 107004 Thunderbolt 3 Docking Station for Windows & Mac Computers

 While the Thunderbolt 3 Docking Station utilizes the reversible USB-C connector, it only supports Thunderbolt 3 enabled computers such as the 2016 Macbook Pro.
-It will not work with computers that are equipped with USB-C but not Thunderbolt 3 such as the Lenovo Yoga 900.
+It will not work with computers that are equipped with USB-C but not Thunderbolt 3 such as the Lenovo Yoga 900 or a Chromebook.

 Connecting to a second display via USB-C